aurvl/Housing-Price-Prediction/Readme.md

 1. **Data Exploration**: Initial exploration of the dataset to understand the features and their distributions.
 2. **Data Preprocessing**: Handling missing values, encoding categorical variables, and scaling numerical features.
 Special attention is given to the `address` column, which is preprocessed to extract meaningful information.
-3. **Model Selection**: Several regression models are tested, including:
+3. **Model Selection**.
+Several regression models are tested, including:
     - Linear Regression
     - Bayesian Ridge Regression
     - Random Forest Regressor